 Injured at work in Nevada?
 Call us for help…

-If you or someone you care about was injured at work in Nevada, our Las Vegas workers’ compensation attorneys may be able to get you compensation.
+If you or someone you care about was injured at work in the state of Nevada, our Las Vegas workers’ compensation attorneys may be able to get you compensation for your claim.
 (For cases in California, please visit our page on how to bring a workers compensation claim in California.)

 For a free consultation to discuss your case simply fill out the form below or call us.